 The differences are expressed in the form of favourable-unfavourable or positive-negative responsibility.

-The performance report is another name for Responsibility Reports.
+The performance report is another name for a Responsibility Report.

 The authorities identify the deviations between budgeted and actual targets.
 Thereafter, they take necessary corrective measures.